boundtotheearth/tp/docs/UserGuide.md

     ![Deadline Sort 1](images/DeadlineSort1.png)

-    Note that the projects are not sorted in asceding deadline order.
+    Note that the projects are not sorted in ascending deadline order.

 2. The result box will display a message to indicate that the command has been executed successfully.